 Head south from the airport with your guide to one of our favourite spots on the island; Hotel Ranga.
 The following day along with your guide who helped scout these locations for the show, you’ll explore the south coast of Iceland and the Jökulsárlón glacier lagoon.
 Head to Skaftafell National Park where you’ll trek up the magnificent Vatnajökull glacier, the largest icecap in the world outside the arctic regions, and where Jon Snow walked North of the Wall.
 Take your time to marvel at the sweeping vistas, dominated by sparkling white glaciers, jagged grey-blue mountains and seemingly endless black sand beaches.

 Next up its the bubbling Geysir hot springs and thundering waterfalls of Þingvellir National Park in the Golden Circle.
-This dramatic volcanic area is one of the locations for the series’ 4th season and is set on top of a vast, geothermal field dotted with multi-coloured mud pools, hissing steam vents, hot and cold springs, and primitive plants.
-For a final thrill head to Hvítá river, to speed through the spectacular nature surroundings in an river-jet boat trip down white water rapids.
+This dramatic volcanic area is one of the locations for the series’ fourth season and is set on top of a vast, geothermal field dotted with multi-coloured mud pools, hissing steam vents, hot and cold springs, and primitive plants.
+For a final thrill head to Hvítá river, to speed through the spectacular natural surroundings in a river-jet boat trip down whitewater rapids.

 Going North of the Wall

 Today you’ll literally head over the wall to Lake Mývatn, located in the heart of north-east Iceland about 105 km south of the Arctic Circle.
 This epic region is the filming location for The Wall itself, where the wildings roam.
 Your guide will take you on a trek around the surreal lava craters and cave formations, where you can view the sulphur streaked mountains in the distance.
 After your hike take a dip in the natural baths to soak your muscles and take in the views.

-From the wilds of the north you’ll head back south to explore the Dettifoss waterfall before heading back to civilization in the uber-chic city of Reykjavik for a night staying at the design bolthole Hotel 101.
-Enjoy the steaming powers of the Blue Lagoon, and enjoy a few of our top pick of the city’s restaurants and after dark haunts before catching your flight home.
+From the wilds of the north, you’ll head back south to explore the Dettifoss waterfall before heading back to civilization in the uber-chic city of Reykjavik for a night staying at the boutique bolthole, Sandhotel.
+Enjoy the steaming powers of the Blue Lagoon and enjoy a few of our top pick of the city’s restaurants and after dark haunts before catching your flight home.